Sausage Tortellini Soup

 Nutritional information an estimate and is per serving.
 Each serving is 1 cup, and this recipe makes approximately 10 cups.

-Wonderful!!
-I’m soo happy that you loved the recipe as written Marybeth, thank you so much for the review!!
+Awesome!!
+I’m so happy that you loved it my friend!!!
+Thank you so much for the review!

-That makes me so happy Anne!
-Nothing better than when the whole family approves.
-Thanks so much for the great review!💖
+That makes me soooo happy Marcy!!
+There’s nothing better than a recipe the whole family loves, which can definitely be rare!!
+Thanks so much for the great comments!!🩷